 The site features jobs for content writers, copywriters, and editors posted by reputable companies such as Dotdash and FOX Corporation.
 You’ll also find everything from journalism jobs to freelance ghostwriting opportunities on this job board.

-The main downsides of Mediabistro are that many of the jobs are full-time roles and the remote jobs tend to US only, which excludes international freelance writers.
+The main downsides of Mediabistro are that many of the roles are full-time jobs and the remote jobs tend to US only, which excludes international freelance writers.
 It also isn’t as frequently updated as some of the other freelance job boards, which is a shame.

 5. Flex Jobs